k3anderson/ScottishSummit/README.md

     - "Microsoft.PowerApps.PowerShell"
     - "Microsoft.PowerApps.Administration.PowerShell"
 3) Add your Admin Credentials
-    - The account will need to have a Power App license
+    - The account will need to have a Power Apps license
     - The account can only make edits to a Power App if it is an owner, and the app is not currently locked for editing
 4) Create a new PowerShell Runbook and paste in the script
 5) Publish the Runbook